gl0p/tanalio/README.md

 ]
 ```

 Widgets define user inputs in the UI.
-See the full widget list above.

 ---